wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Introducing_DaemonSets.md

 {% hint style='info' %}
 NOTE

-The shorthand for DaemonSet is ds.
+The shorthand for DaemonSet is `ds`.
 {% endhint %}

 The command’s output shows that two Pods were created by this DaemonSet.
 In your case, the number may be different because it depends on the number and type of Nodes in your cluster, as I’ll explain later in this section.